PGNAA Spectral Classification of Metal with Density Estimations: PGNAA Data

 \section{PGNAA \& Data}

 Neutron activation analysis (NAA), in which the sample material is bombarded with neutrons, is used to determine the metal compound.
-There are different types of NAA, such as prompt gamma neutron activation analysis (PGNAA), instrumental neutron activation analysis (INAA), and radiochemical neutron activation analysis (RNAA) \cite{glascock2004overview}.
+There are different types of NAA, such as prompt gamma neutron activation analysis (PGNAA), delayed gamma neutron activation analysis (DGNAA), instrumental neutron activation analysis (INAA), and radiochemical neutron activation analysis (RNAA) \cite{glascock2004overview}.

 PGNAA analyzes material continuously by irradiating it with a neutron beam.
 In this process, the atomic nuclei are excited.
 Various nuclear reactions can be induced by neutron irradiation.
-The excited nucleus can de-excite by emitting one or more gamma quanta (see Fig. \ref{figure:PGNAA}, \cite{havenith2020quantom}).
+The excited nucleus can relax by emitting one or more gamma quanta (see Fig. \ref{figure:PGNAA}, \cite{havenith2020quantom}).

 The excitation of the atomic nuclei of the sample material induces a characteristic gamma radiation for the sample material, which is measured with a gamma ray spectrometer.
 The gamma energies are thereby stored in a table (see table \ref{table:Spektrum_tabelle}).